A scientist’s almost-plane-free journey of 50,000 kilometres. A story about air travel environmental impact.

 Science and the power of data?

-“I know that giving numbers about climate change is what we should do as scientists, but we also know that this is not enough,” said Dr. Grimalda in conclusion.
+“I know that giving numbers about climate change and air travel environmental impact is what we should do as scientists.
+But we also know that this is not enough,” said Dr. Grimalda in conclusion.
 He added: “We also need to tell stories to really convey the urgency of climate action.
-That’s why I am very pleased of this documentary cut by film-maker Paolo Casalis talking about my travels.
-I made all the videos using a mobile phone and a gimbal.
-He wanted to do a film about my journey before the issue with my previous employer arose.
-He thought that talking about slow-travel was the best way to talk about climate change in a movie.”
+That’s why I am very pleased about this documentary made by film-maker Paolo Casalis talking about my travels.
+I filmed the images using a mobile phone and a gimbal.
+He wanted to do a film about my journey before the issue with my employer of that time arose.
+He thought that talking about slow-travel was the best way to talk about air travel environmental impact in a movie.”

-“I know that giving numbers about climate change is what we should do as scientists, but we also know that this is not enough.”
+“I know that giving numbers about air travel environmental impact is what we should do as scientists.
+But we also know that this is not enough.”

 The long journey: Not in vain?

 Dr. Gianluca Grimalda travelled 50,000 kilometers for his round trip.
 Just to put it into perspective: This is more than the circumference of the earth of around 40,000 kilometres.
-The following modes of transport were used for both inbound and outbound journeys: 18 coaches, 18 trains, 7 ferries, 1 cargo ship, 8 vans/ shared taxis, 2 trucks/ hitchhikes, 2 police convoys and 2 airplanes.
+Many different modes of transport were used for both inbound and outbound journeys.
+They were: 18 coaches, 18 trains, 7 ferries, 1 cargo ship, 8 vans/ shared taxis, 2 trucks/ hitchhikes, 2 police convoys and 2 airplanes.
 The return journey of 28,000 kilometres was possible without taking a plane.
 Around 7,620 CO2 was estimated to be saved during the total journey there and back.

 Dr. Gianluca Grimalda is an experimental social scientist.
-He studies the behavioural and psychological bases of social cohesion, such as the willingness to help others in a group or society, often at a personal cost.
-His research includes cooperation to avert climate change, income redistribution and immigrants discrimination.
-Dr. Grimalda also studied the cognitive effects of exposure to violence.
+He studies the behavioural and psychological bases of social cohesion.
+For example the willingness to help others in a group or society when there is a personal cost.
+His research also includes cooperation to avert climate change, income redistribution and immigrants discrimination.
+Plus, Dr. Grimalda studied the cognitive effects of exposure to violence.
 He is involved in policy making for the International Panel on Social Progress, the ThinkTank20, and the Global Tipping Points Report.

 Subscribe to get the latest posts sent to your email.